Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Tracer"

-Re-exports all named exports from the "effect/Tracer" module as "Tracer".
+Re-exports all named exports from the "effect/Tracer" module as `Tracer`.

 **Signature**